zerospeech/zerospeech2021_baseline/README.md

 ### SIMI

 ## Training the baseline system
-If you want to reproduce the baseline system, please following the instructions below.
+If you want to reproduce the baseline system, please follow the instructions below.
 ### CPC
 ### K-means
 ### BERT